 Do we trust Him?
 Do we really trust and believe “that all things work together for good to them that love God, to them who are called according to His purpose”?
 (Romans 8:28) There is so much evil and sadness in our world.
 There will always be wars and rumours of war.
 We could succumb to despair...or ...we could keep looking to Jesus, the author and finisher of our faith.
 It is our choice.
 Our eternity depends on our choice.

 Please believe that God can be trusted.
 He knows the thoughts He has for us, thoughts of peace, and not of evil, to give us an expected end, a hope and a future.
 God knows our circumstances.
 Even when things look overwhelming, remember that God’s ways are higher than ours.
 He alone can give us beauty for ashes.

 There is a spiritual war being waged for the eternal destinies of mankind.
 It is a more vicious war than any that has ever played out on Earth's battlefields.
-It is a war being waged for you.
+It is a war being waged over you.
 Jesus entered this battle and fought for you.
 He gave His life so you could live in freedom.
 He wanted your freedom to last forever.
 It really is the war to end all wars.

 I have been to Auschwitz, Poland.
 It is a memorial of the evil and depravity that exists in the heart of man.
 I have been to Calvary in Israel.
 It is a testament of the unfathomable love of God.
 For I know the thoughts I think towards you, saith the LORD, thoughts of peace, and not of evil, to give you an expected end.
 Jeremiah 29:11

 We must trust He is working all things in our lives for His purposes, for our ultimate good, and for the good of others.
 Please don’t give up.
 God loves you.
 Draw near to God and He will draw near to you.
 Remember the price that was paid for your freedom.
 Don't forget to remember.
 One day the sufferings of this time will not be remembered.
 Blessings, Beloved.